 The Phoenix campus is now located at the new Park Central Development, built to suit in the heart of the Bioscience HealthCare District in Phoenix.
-The location of the new campus will immerse the College and its students in the developing healthcare community and major medical locations such as Dignity Health-St. Joseph's Hospital and Medical Center, Banner Health, Phoenix Children's Hospital, and more.

-The College's new Phoenix campus is contiguous on one floor, encompassing 20,050 square feet, with high modern ceilings featuring an expanded ultrasound lab, brand-new nursing simulation and skills laboratory, and a new Learning Resource Center.
+The location of the new campus will immerse the College and its students in the developing healthcare community and major medical locations such as Dignity Health-St. Joseph's Hospital and Medical Center, Banner Health, Phoenix Children's Hospital, and an expanded ultrasound lab, brand-new nursing simulation and skills laboratory, and a new Learning Resource Center.
 A new student lounge and expansive outdoor space will provide a relaxing area for students to study, unwind between classes, and connect with their colleagues promoting a stronger community culture on campus.
-Nine current on-site dining areas will provide students, employees, and visitors a variety of restaurants to dine during their time on the grounds.
+Nine current onsite dining areas will provide students, employees, and visitors a variety of restaurants to dine during their time on the grounds.
 The building is handicapped accessible.
 Parking and transportation options include an onsite parking garage, bus and light-rail access at the front of the campus building.